-Definition of Impact/Problem Affected Component Potential Impacts Impact Routes Mitigation Measures Impact Level Communication with local people Human Local communities in the vicinity may have concerns about the activities.
+Definition of Impact/Problem Affected Component Potential Impacts Impact Routes Mitigation Measures Impact Level The location area will be revegetated after the drilling process.
+Although there are no trees originally, trees will be planted to support the local ecosystem.
+Disposal of waste will be done per the legislation.
+Communication with local people Human Local communities in the vicinity may have concerns about the activities.
 Nearest settlements A stakeholder Engagement Plan will be implemented.
 Stakeholder engagement will be continued to disseminate information about the project and to collect comments and complaints from the stakeholders.
 A grievance mechanism was established so that the concerns and complaints of the affected communities can be gathered and resolved (related to the sponsor's environmental and social performance).
 It will be developed and updated according to needs.
 To provide information about each phase of the project, a transparent public information mechanism will be established through the website, notice boards, telecommunication tools, and public meetings.
 To receive feedback from affected communities, a well-designed and structured questionnaire will be prepared.
 The efforts to identify vulnerable populations in the nearby settlements will be continued.
 If identified, special attention will be paid to engage with these groups.
 If the mitigation measures are taken per the national and international regulations, the impact level will be "Less Important".
-Occupational Health and Safety Personnel The health and safety of the personnel will be negatively affected if ; Wastes are not managed appropriately, National and International OHS measures (including COVID-19 measures) not taken, Drilling location Monitoring and warning systems shall be established for gas emissions.
+Occupational Health and Safety Personnel The health and safety of the personnel will be negatively affected if; Wastes are not managed appropriately, National and International OHS measures (including COVID-19 measures) not taken, Drilling location Monitoring and warning systems shall be established for gas emissions.
 Training will be given to the employees on occupational health and safety.
 Workers will be provided with an information booklet or other easily accessible information about the chemical composition of liquid and gaseous phases and will be trained on their potential impact on human health and safety.
 Where workers are in danger of contact with hot equipment (such as production equipment and pipes), a protective shield will be applied to the hot surfaces.
 When necessary, personnel will use personal protective equipment such as insulated gloves and shoes.
 Personnel will be trained in the use of Personal Protective Equipment Material safety data sheets for chemical substances such as bentonite (a natural clay), xanthan gum, starch, cellulose derivatives and solid barium sulfate used in the facility will be in a place where personnel can easily reach.
-Staff will be trained on fire fighting All employees will be received training on emergency conditions Measures must be taken per national and international regulations.
+Measures must be taken per national and international regulations.
 The impact level is significant when there is a case in the area of Occupational Health and Safety.